jasonjou09/LLM_long_context_perplexity_study/README.md

 It provides an alternative way to view how well a model learns a long context document like novels, and gives measureble metrics to evaluate them.

 This readme provides a step-by-step guide to installing and configuring `llama-cpp-python` with hardware acceleration (Vulkan, CUDA, or Intel SYCL) on Windows.
+You can also download the `Llama.cpp installation guide.docx` to see the installation guide with screenshots to assist you.

 ---